kamaludu/bash4llm/extras/ui/README.md

 ---

-# GroqBash GUI Minimalist Web Interface
+# GroqBash⁺ GUI Minimalist Web Interface

 ## 🇬🇧 🧩 Overview
 This is the official HTML GUI for GroqBash, designed to be: